pmacosta/putil/doc/tree.rst

 NodeName
 --------

-The tree node name is a *string* where hierarchy levels are denoted by a period '.' in the name.
+A tree node name is a *string* where hierarchy levels are denoted by a periods (".").
 Node names cannot contain spaces, empty hierarchy levels, start with a period or end with a period.

 For this example tree::